-3.13 Site notices are also sometimes displayed on or near to the application site.
+3.12 Site notices are also sometimes displayed on or near to the application site.
 Notification letters and site notices include details of the planning application, where to view plans, how to make comments and by what date.
+We now use coloured paper for our site notices to make them more noticeable and have added QR codes so that application information can be viewed there and then via smartphones.